-Figure 8: Left - CDF of data (blue dots) and model (Cyan line).
-In this case the mulit-lobed kernel of Figure 4 was applied to the raw data; Right - residuals between data and model.
-K-S statistic for this fit corresponds to KS $\sim 1$ .
-III.
-SUMMARY The Kolmogorov-Smirnov test may be applied to the spatially resolved sky maps produced by targeted stochastic GW searches to determine whether the residuals of the sky map are consistent with an underlying Gaussian noise process or whether there is structure in the map.
+Figure 12: Left - CDF of data (blue dots) and model (Cyan line); Right - residuals between data and model.
+While there appears to be a small systematic deviation between the N[0,1] model and the data, with the corresponding $N{eff}$ reduced by the correlations introduced by the kernel, the K-S statistic for this fit corresponds to KS ~ 1. in the map.
 The blurring introduced by the finite angular-resolution antenna pattern introduces correlations among neighboring pixels that reduces the effective number of degrees of freedom or independent data points in the map.
 However, by considering the details of the convolution process, it is possible to take this into account quantitiatively.
+In addition, the effect of a position dependent antenna-resolution function is still tractable.
 The analysis may be generalized to underlying CDF models that themselves contain correlations among pixels.
 Reference [1] discusses this in detail.
-IV.
-REFERENCES B.R.
+V. REFERENCES B.R.
 Frieden, "Probability, Statistical Optics, and Data Testing," Springer Series in Information Sciences, No. 10, Springer-Verlag, 2nd Ed., New York, 1991.